Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Can you flip a hybrid mattress?

 You can only flip a hybrid mattress if the manufacturer states so.
 Some models are made with a dual-sided design to provide different firmness levels.
-A flippable construction allows you to choose between two firmness levels while also increasing the longevity of your bed since you get to use both sides.
+A double sided mattress allows you to choose between two firmness levels while also increasing the longevity of your bed since you get to use both sides.

 Jill Zwarensteyn